AcademySoftwareFoundation/MaterialX/source/MaterialXView/README.md

 **MaterialXView** currently provides built-in direct and indirect lighting (IBL).
 You can enable one or both by selecting `Advanced Settings > Lighting Options`.

-To improve the highlights on your material, increase the `Advanced Settings > Environment Samples`.
+To improve the indirect lighting highlights on your material, increase the `Advanced Settings > Environment Samples`.
 This may cause your system to slow down, so you may want to balance speed with quality.

 ### Utilites